Joseph Ruskin: Union activity

-Ruskin became a board member of the Screen Actors Guild (SAG) in 1976 and served on its board until 1999.
+Ruskin became a board member of the Screen Actors Guild (SAG) in 1976, and served on its board until 1999.
 He also became the first Western Regional Vice President of Actors' Equity Association in 1979.
-For his dedication and service Actors Equity gave him its Lucy Jordan Award in 2003 and Patrick Quinn Award in 2013.
-SAG bestowed its Ralph Morgan Award in 2011.
+For his dedication and service, Actors Equity gave him its Lucy Jordan Award in 2003, and Patrick Quinn Award in 2013.
+SAG bestowed on him its Ralph Morgan Award in 2011.